Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Abstract

 \section{Abstract}

-Generative AI is reshaping UX design practices through ``vibe coding'', where UX professionals express intent in natural language and AI translates it into functional prototypes and code.
-Despite rapid adoption, little research has examined how vibe coding reconfigures UX workflows and collaboration.
-Drawing on interviews with 20 UX professionals across enterprises, startups, and academia, we show how vibe coding follows a four-stage workflow of ideation, AI generation, debugging, and review.
-This accelerates iteration, supports creativity, and lowers barriers to participation.
-However, professionals reported challenges of code unreliability, integration, and AI over-reliance.
+Generative AI is reshaping product design practices through ``vibe coding'', where product team members express intent in natural language and AI translates it into functional prototypes and code.
+Despite rapid adoption, little research has examined how vibe coding reconfigures product development workflows and collaboration.
+Drawing on interviews with 22 product team members across enterprises, startups, and academia, we show how vibe coding follows a four-stage workflow of ideation, generation, debugging, and review.
+This accelerates iteration, supports creativity, and lowers participation barriers.
+However, participants reported challenges of code unreliability, integration, and AI over-reliance.
 We find tensions between efficiency-driven prototyping (“intending the right design”) and reflection (“designing the right intention”), introducing new asymmetries in trust, responsibility, and social stigma within teams.
-Through the lens of responsible human-AI collaboration for AI-Assisted UX design and development, we contribute a deeper understanding of deskilling, ownership and disclosure, and creativity safeguarding in the age of vibe coding.
+Through a responsible human-AI collaboration lens for AI-Assisted product design and development, we contribute a deeper understanding of deskilling, ownership and disclosure, and creativity safeguarding in the age of vibe coding.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI}